umanitoba-prairie-igem/team-site/README.md

 All our source files live in `src`.
 Here's the structure of that:

 ```
-src/
+src
 ├── _includes
-│   ├── base.html           # The template for every page, written in HTML and LiquidJS
+│   ├── base.html               # base template for all pages
-│   ├── footer.html
+│   └── footer.html
+├── assets                      # images go in this folder
-│   └── navbar.html         # Top of every page, navigation links
+│   └── prairie-igem-logo.png
 ├── css
-│   ├── style.css           # Right now our only css file
+│   ├── style.css
-├── index.html              # Landing page, written in HTML and LiquidJS
+│   └── tailwind.css
+├── index.md                    # main landing page
-└── pages                   # Pages listed on landing page
+└── pages                       # all other pages go in this folder
     ├── About.md
     ├── Contact.md
     ├── Resources.md
-    └── pages.json          # Adds properties to all pages, used for listing all pages
+    └── pages.json

+5 directories, 10 files

 ```

 Output from `npm run build` goes into `public/`.